stackbit-projects/bakerwriting-9f59b/content/pages/contact.md

       Tell me what you need and I will get back to you as soon as possible.
 If someone referred you please let me know so I can thank them.
   - title_align: left
-    content: >
-      Tell me what you need and I will get back to you as soon as possible.
-If someone referred you to me please tell me whom to thank.
-I look forward to our discussion!
     content_align: left
     form_position: bottom
     form_width: fifty